Deduktiva/magnolia-python/Python/Doc/library/stat.rst

 The :mod:`stat` module defines constants and functions for interpreting the results of :func:`os.stat`, :func:`os.fstat` and :func:`os.lstat` (if they exist).
-For complete details about the :c:func:`stat`, :c:func:`fstat` and :c:func:`lstat` calls, consult the documentation for your system.
+For complete details about the :c:func:`stat`, :c:func:`!fstat` and :c:func:`!lstat` calls, consult the documentation for your system.

+.. versionchanged:: 3.4
+   The stat module is backed by a C implementation.

 The :mod:`stat` module defines the following functions to test for specific file
 types: